DevikaReddyKundavaram/DSA/Daily-Problems/2025-09-27_minimum_k_consecutive_bit_flips.md

-# 🧩 Problem: Handling Board Input Safely
+# 🧩 Minimum K Consecutive Bit Flips

 ### 📄 Problem Statement
 You are given an input that can represent either an integer or a 2D list (board).